NikUstimenko/acoustotreams/docs/operators.rst

 However, to be able to replicate the above mathematical notation, it is also possible to use the matrix multiplication operator between an array and the operator.
-The array needs to have the necessary keywords as attributes, this is for what :doc:`physicsarray` come in handy.
+The array needs to have the necessary keywords as attributes, this is for what :doc:`acousticsarray` come in handy.
 For such an array :code:`arr` it is possible to type :code:`op @ arr` or :code:`op @ arr @ op.inv`.
 The inverse of operators is implemented for many operators but some have no inverse defined.